History of AEK Athens F.C.: 1993–94 season

-The administration in collaboration with the Bajević, decided to make a renewal in the roster, despite winning the championship of the previous season, with the older Antonis Minou, Christos Vasilopoulos, Takis Karagiozopoulos, Pavlos Papaioannou and Lampros Georgiadis leaving the club and the younger Vasilios Borbokis, Michalis Vlachos and Michalis Kasapis coming in.
+The administration in collaboration with the Bajević, decided to make a renewal in the roster, despite winning the championship of the previous season, with the older players Antonis Minou, Christos Vasilopoulos, Takis Karagiozopoulos, Pavlos Papaioannou and Lampros Georgiadis leaving the club and the younger players Vasilios Borbokis, Michalis Vlachos and Michalis Kasapis coming in.

 In the UEFA Champions League, AEK played against Monaco and were eliminated.
-In the Cup, AEK reached the final of the against Panathinaikos, in one of the best finals, the match ended 3–3 after extra time and went to penalty shoot-out, where the greens won with 4–2.
-Eventually, AEK won the championship and with three successive championship wins, established themselves as one of the most successful periods in their history.
+In the Cup, AEK reached the final, where they faced Panathinaikos, in one of the best finals, the match ended 3–3 after extra time and went to penalty shoot-out, where the greens won with 4–2.
+Eventually, AEK won the championship and with three successive championship wins marked one of the most successful periods in their history.
 Alexis Alexandris alongside Krzysztof Warzycha of Panathinaikos were the top scorers of the league with 24 goals.